 - The code to be written in React Native is usually larger as compared to the code required in the development of a Hybrid app on Cordova.
 In such cases, the assessment of the validation layout also must be considered.

-If the React Native developers are not aware of these differences, they can estimate incorrect dates for project completion, leading to hassle in the later stages.
+If the developers handling the React Native framework are not aware of these differences, they can estimate incorrect dates for project completion, leading to hassle in the later stages.

 Utilization of stateless components